Mitigating Over-Refusal in Aligned Large Language Models via Inference-Time Activation Energy: Introduction

 Current approaches to this problem fall into two main categories, as illustrated in Figure~\ref{fig:diffence}. \textbf{Fine-tuning methods}~\citep{ouyang2022training, ziegler2019fine} modify the model’s parameters directly, but this process is computationally expensive, time-consuming, and often struggles to generalize to diverse contexts.
 A more flexible alternative is \textbf{fine-tuning free methods}~\citep{zheng2024prompt, wang2024surgical}, which operate during inference without modifying model weights.
 Yet, existing techniques in this class, like vector ablation, often lack the precision to reliably distinguish between justified refusals of harmful prompts and false refusals of benign ones.
 This insufficient discrimination reduces model utility and reliability due to false refusals.

-To address these limitations, we introduce \textbf{Energy-Driven Steering (EDS)}, a novel, fine-tuning free framework that resolves the tension between safety and helpfulness through dynamic, inference-time intervention.
+To address these limitations, we introduce \textbf{Energy Landscape Steering (ELS)}, a novel, fine-tuning free framework that resolves the tension between safety and helpfulness through dynamic, inference-time intervention.
 Our core idea is to interpret the LLM's internal state through the lens of an energy landscape.
 We deploy a lightweight, external EBM~\citep{lecun2006tutorial} that learns to assign a scalar ``energy'' value to the LLM's hidden activations.
 This EBM is trained via contrastive learning to create an energy landscape where trajectories leading to undesirable outputs (like false refusals) have high energy, while trajectories for desirable, helpful responses have low energy.
 This energy landscape enables precise discrimination between desirable and undesirable outputs.
-By performing gradient-based steering on this landscape during inference, EDS can effectively redirect hidden activations that would otherwise lead to false refusals toward low-energy regions without perturbing other originally desirable activations.
+By performing gradient-based steering on this landscape during inference, ELS can effectively redirect hidden activations that would otherwise lead to false refusals toward low-energy regions without perturbing other originally desirable activations.
 The modified activation state guides the model to produce desirable outputs.
 For general capability prompts, the model's activation trajectories lie in low-energy regions of the learned landscape.
 The gradient-based steering induces only negligible perturbations, leaving the model's performance on general tasks unaffected.
 The model therefore responds normally to such prompts.
 This mechanism ensures safety, significantly reduces false refusals, and preserves helpfulness.

-In our experiments, EDS consistently outperforms other fine-tuning free methods on false refusal benchmarks.
-While other methods often degrade performance on safety benchmarks, EDS maintains the baseline safety performance.
-We further validate the general effectiveness of EDS by evaluating it on a wide range of models, including Llama2-7B-Chat~\citep{touvron2023llama}, Llama-3.1-8B-Instruct~\citep{dubey2024llama}, and the Qwen3 series~\citep{yang2025qwen3}.
-These results show that EDS can robustly reduce false refusals without compromising model safety.
+In our experiments, ELS consistently outperforms other fine-tuning free methods on false refusal benchmarks.
+While other methods often degrade performance on safety benchmarks, ELS maintains the baseline safety performance.
+We further validate the general effectiveness of ELS by evaluating it on a wide range of models, including Llama2-7B-Chat~\citep{touvron2023llama}, Llama-3.1-8B-Instruct~\citep{dubey2024llama}, and the Qwen3 series~\citep{yang2025qwen3}.
+These results show that ELS can robustly reduce false refusals without compromising model safety.

 Our contributions are as follows: